Friday 3 February - 6pm to 9.45pm public swimming will only be available in the Minor Pool.

 Personal data is any data that identifies or relates to a living individual.
 Identification can be through the information alone or in conjunction with any other information in the Council’s possession or likely to come into its possession.
 The processing of personal data is governed by The Data Protection Act (DPA) 2018 and UK GDPR (General Data Protection Regulation) and the principles set out in them.

-- We collects your personal information only to the extent necessary to fulfil a precise purpose related to our tasks;
+- We collect your personal information only to the extent necessary to fulfil a precise purpose related to our tasks.

 Cookies are short text files stored on a user’s device (such as a computer, tablet or phone) by a website.